-Once there, you visit all the sites, which also includes the Great Sphinx of Giza.
+Once there, you can visit all sites, which also includes the Great Sphinx of Giza.

-Being there was a real step back in ancient times.
+Being there was a real step back in time.
 However, when I think about that trip now, I understand that I was not really prepared.
 We have all heard of Tutankhamen and Cleopatra and that was also my knowledge of the ancient Egyptian history.
 It’s a pity, because I saw so many wonderful things, without properly understanding their importance in the ancient Egyptian society.
-I was pretty much like a camel in a photo below.
+I was pretty much like a camel in the photo below.

 From Cairo, we flew to Luxor, where we visited the magnificent Luxor Temple.

 While in Luxor, we also visited the Valley of the Kings.
-It is a magnificent site.
+It’s a magnificent site.
 I remember that we saw several tombs, but unfortunately I no longer remember which ones.